Posts

 Weighted Vest vs Dip Belt – Which Should You Choose?

 Introduction As you get stronger in calisthenics, bodyweight alone may not be enough to keep building muscle and strength.
 That’s when adding extra weight comes in.
 Two of the most common tools for this are weighted vests and dip belts .
 Both work, but which one is right for you?
 Let’s break it down.
-Weighted Vest The weighted vest adds resistance to moves like push-ups, pull-ups, squats, and even cardio.
-I like this adjustable model because you can start light and add weight as you get stronger.
-This vest goes up to 150 lb, and at $110, it’s a solid investment even for serious beginners moving toward advanced calisthenics.
-Pros: Distributes weight evenly across your body Great for exercises where you can’t use a belt (push-ups, sprints, handstand push-ups) Feels natural for movements that mimic real-life loads (running, climbing) Cons: Usually limited in maximum weight (often up to 40–60 lbs) Can feel restrictive during high-intensity or technical m...
+Weighted Vest Pros: Distributes weight evenly across your body Great for exercises where you can’t use a belt (push-ups, sprints, handstand push-ups) Feels natural for movements that mimic real-life loads (running, climbing) Cons: Usually limited in maximum weight (often up to 40–60 lbs) Can feel restrictive during high-intensity or technical moves Dip Belt Pros: Can load very heavy (100+ lbs if needed) Great for progressive overload in dips and pull-ups Doesn’t restrict breathing or upper body movement Cons: Not suitable for floor-based moves or dynamic skills Weight hangs low, which can feel awkward for some exercises Which Should You Choose...